nuclearhosting/nh-knowledge-base/docs/ftp.md

 A new FTP account can be created in your [Hosting Control Panel account](https://my.nuclear.hosting).

 !!! note
-	Number of FTP accounts is limited for Free Membership and Unlimited for VIP Membership.
+	Number of FTP accounts is limited for Basic Membership and Unlimited for VIP Membership.

 Log in to your [Hosting Control Panel account](https://my.nuclear.hosting), navigate to ```Sites``` section and in the left-hand menu click on the ```FTP-Accounts```.
 In the list you can see all your already created FTP accounts.
 To create a new one, just click on the ```Add new FTP-User```.